- View the compliance standards adherence dashboard

 GitLab standard

-The GitLab standard consists of three rules:
+The GitLab standard consists of the following rules:

 - Prevent authors as approvers.